 Sports Underwear

-These materials are antimicrobial so they stay fresh longer and they can dry quick overnight if you hand wash.
-For women, it’s best not to wear your typical cheap cotton undies.
-Women’s hygiene is vital so antimicrobial undies when you’re active in the heat are a lifesaver.
+You should try to pack several pairs of sports underwear.
+Generally, we’ll pack five to seven pairs of underwear for a typical trip.
+We recommend several pairs of underwear made from wool or synthetic material.
+These materials are antimicrobial, so they stay fresh longer and can dry quickly overnight if you hand wash them.
+It’s best not to wear your typical cheap cotton undies for women.
+Women’s hygiene is vital, so antimicrobial undies, when active in the heat they are a lifesaver.

 See Our Recommendations